-(This page is under construction as of 3/28/18, part of a revamp of my blog.
+(This page is under construction as of 3/28/18, part of a fits-and-starts revamp of my blog.
 I’ll be adding more posts about the trail here as I continue archiving material.
 As of Jan.
-2021, I had walked just over 200 miles as of that date, but many of my columns aren’t published online and none on the newspaper site are accessible for free; I’m slowly posting them to my blog.
+2021, I had walked a little over 550 miles.
+Many of my columns aren’t published online and none on the newspaper site are accessible for free; I’m slowly posting them to my blog.
 Some of these columns contain additional material that is unrelated to the IAT.)

 The Ice Age Trail, one of 11 National Scenic Trails, winds through Wisconsin from Sturgeon Bay and Peninsula State Park on the east to St. Croix Falls and Interstate Park on the west.
 It’s almost 1,200 miles long with a bifurcation in the middle that makes it look a little like the snake that swallowed an elephant in The Little Prince.
-It’s a wonderful way to see Wisconsin, and I decided to do just that in February of 2017 after interviewing Mike Sommers, the first person to do a winter thru-hike of the trail.
+It’s a wonderful way to see Wisconsin, and I decided to do just that in February of 2017 after interviewing Mike Summers, the first person to do a winter thru-hike of the trail.

 I’m doing a section hike (in bits and pieces) instead of a thru-hike (one continuous shot).
 Most of my hikes before April 2018 were chronicled in my column in The Portage County Gazette (“Outdoors Central” — discontinued at that time by the new ownership as a cost-cutting move).
 Eventually I’ll include a few more links that I’ve found helpful for learning more about the trail.

 Next to each link below is the month and year each original column appeared in the Gazette (exact dates are noted at the bottom of each post).
-I hope to have my nearly two-year backlog of columns posted on my blog by late May of 2018 (see “On The Road” link above).
+Eventually I’ll finish archiving my nearly two-year backlog of columns (see “On The Road” link above).
 Among those will be many about the IAT.

 Harrison Hills quietly deliver a scary-good time (April 2018)